muncus/biscotti-bot/README.md

 This is the bot, known as `mr.wiggles` that lurks in biscotti.

 The hubot code is dumped in `hubot/` and is accessible for customization as desired.
+When adding a new hubot extension, be sure to either include it in the Dockerfile install, or add it to `package.json`.

-The `docker/` directory contains docs and Dockerfiles for building docker images to run the bot.
-Currently, the docker image created will use the stock hubot code with no customization, but i will work to improve this as customization is added.
+The `docker/` directory contains a quick doc for building docker images to run the bot, and its redis brain.